AdobeDocs/experience-manager-65.en/help/assets/enhanced-smart-tags.md

 You can enable the Smart Content Service to periodically tag assets within a folder.
 Open the properties page of your asset folder, select **[!UICONTROL Enable Smart Tags]** under the **[!UICONTROL Details]** tab, and save the changes.

 Once this option is selected for a folder, the Smart Content Service automatically tags the assets within the folder.
-By default, the the tagging workflow runs every day at 12:00 AM.
+By default,thetagging workflow runs every day at 12:00 AM.

 ### On-demand tagging {#on-demand-tagging}